biering/python-grpc-server-template/README.md

 ## Usage

-Use one of the following options to use the template.
+Use one of the following options to use the template:

 * Use this template as described [here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).
 * Clone this template `git clone https://github.com/chryb/python-package-template.git` and remove git within the dictionary `rm -rf .git`.